UNIDOS Network

 Central Valley Community Needs Assessment

-We’re going door-to-door in unincorporated communities across the Central Valley to listen directly to residents — not guess about their needs.
+We’re going door-to-door, in partnership with the UC Merced, in unincorporated communities across the Central Valley to listen directly to residents, not guess about their needs.

 This program collects critical information about housing, health, and environmental conditions so we can expose the realities rural families face and advocate for change backed by real data.